 Consider the plausibility of the Gilgamesh epic versus the Bible.

-The god of crafts and wisdom, Enki, warned Utnapishtim (the Babylonian “Noah” figure) about the coming flood and told him to tear down his reed house and prepare a large boat in the shape of a cube.
+The god of crafts and wisdom, Enki, warns Utnapishtim (the Babylonian “Noah” figure) about the coming flood and tells him to tear down his reed house and prepare a large boat in the shape of a cube.
 Yet a cube is not seaworthy and would capsize quickly.

-The boat was built in no more than seven days, during which time Utnapishtim also had to gather the animals from all over the world.
+The boat is built in no more than seven days, during which time Utnapishtim also had to gather the animals from all over the world.
 Although the flood lasted only seven days, it still covered the earth.
-After a week of rain, the sea and wind calmed, and the boat ground to a halt on Mount Nimush.
+After a week of rain, the sea and wind calms, and the boat grounds to a halt on Mount Nimush.

 In contrast to Utnapishtim’s ridiculously shaped boat and the unrealistically short construction time, the Bible gives a very reasonable account of all these practical issues.
 God gave Noah instructions on how to build a rectangular Ark that has been shown experimentally to be very seaworthy.
 Noah also received a much greater advance warning about the Flood, perhaps more than one hundred years.
 Furthermore, God, not Noah, brought the animals to the Ark.

 The Bible mentions several natural mechanisms behind the drowning of the world, including the breaking open of the fountains of the great deep and the opening of the floodgates of heaven (Genesis 7:11).
 These mechanisms caused the Flood to last over a year, which is much more plausible than the seven-day rainstorm described in The Epic of Gilgamesh.